davidmoten/sonatype-parent/README.md

 Releasing
 ----------

+### Create a Sonatype account and configure Maven to use it
 You'll need an account with Sonatype (they manage Maven Central).
 Go [here](http://central.sonatype.org/pages/ossrh-guide.html) to set one up.

 Once you have your account credentials (username and password) you put them in `~/.m2/settings.xml` in a server section: